 Online Child Development Courses for Credit

-Study.com offers one such alternative to traditional college courses.
+Although there are many universities that offer accredited programs in child development, Study.com offers one such alternative to traditional college courses.
 The Psychology 107: Life Span Developmental Psychology class is taught by knowledgeable instructors and can lead to academic credit in less time and expense than your typical online or on-campus course.
 Materials include free lesson transcripts.
 Registered members can also watch short, engaging video lessons and take corresponding multiple-choice quizzes for a small fee.
 This course includes chapters on the following topics:

 - Prenatal Development Concepts - Get an introduction to growth and development principles before exploring the prenatal stages of development and factors affecting prenatal health.

-- Childbirth and Newborn Characteristics - Instructors discuss methods of delivery, the complications associated with premature births and the developmental changes occurring within a newborn's first month.
+- Childbirth and Newborn Characteristics - Instructors discuss methods of delivery, the complications associated with premature births, and the developmental changes occurring within a newborn's first month.

 - Physical Development in Infancy and Toddlerhood - Identify factors influencing infants' perceptual and language development and study the adverse effects of neglect and abuse on development.

-- Physical and Cognitive Development in Early Childhood - Lessons outline stages in children's social, moral and cognitive development and discuss the impact of parenting styles and the environment.
+- Physical and Cognitive Development in Early Childhood - Lessons outline stages in children's social, moral, and cognitive development and discuss the impact of parenting styles and the environment.

-- Physical and Psychosocial Development in Middle Childhood - Examine methods for measuring child intelligence alongside characteristics of learning, emotional and behavioral disorders.
+- Physical and Psychosocial Development in Middle Childhood - Examine methods for measuring child intelligence alongside characteristics of learning, emotional, and behavioral disorders.
 The effects of motivation and culture on child learning are also discussed.

-Free Online Non-Credited Child Development Courses
+Non-Credited Free Child Development Classes

 Johns Hopkins University